Automated Table Reproduction via Code Generation: Approach

 \subsection{Overview}

-Figure~\ref{f:overview}~gives an overview of \approach.
-Given a paper, a table, and an artifact URL, \approach generates a reproduction script that reproduces the table from scratch using the artifact. \approach is an LLM agent, i.e., an LLM-based system that uses tools to autonomously interact with the environment to achieve a given goal~\cite{DBLP:conf/icse/BouzeniaDP25}.
-It follows a five-step workflow: (1) Download the artifact, (2) Read the README, (3) Find relevant commands (4) Execute them, and (5) Create a reproduction script.
-To implement the workflow, \approach first prepares inputs (Section~\ref{s:prep}) by obfuscating table digits with question marks to avoid exposing expected results, and by downloading the artifact with the given URL.
-The agent uses two tools (Section~\ref{s:tools}): a general \emph{bash tool} for standard CLI operations, and a task-specific \emph{format tool} to transform execution outputs into the expected table format.
-Once the agent submits a script, a two-tier judge (Section~\ref{s:judge}) runs it to verify the output matches the expected results, then checks the reproduction method is meaningful rather than copying the checked-in results.
+Figure~\ref{f:overview} outlines \approach. \approach is a ReAct-style~\cite{yao2022react} LLM agent, i.e., an LLM-based system that autonomously uses tools to achieve a goal~\cite{DBLP:conf/icse/BouzeniaDP25}.
+Before entering the agentic loop, \approach prepares the inputs via table obfuscation and artifact download (Section~\ref{s:prep}).
+The agent uses two tools: a general \emph{bash tool} and a task-specific \emph{format tool} (Section~\ref{s:tools}).
+Once the agent submits a script, a two-tier judge is invoked to verify the correctness of both the output and method (Section~\ref{s:judge}).
 In case the submitted script fails either of the two judging steps, the agent is given corresponding feedback and continues its iteration.
-Otherwise, \approach~outputs the submitted script as the final~\goodscript.
+Otherwise, \approach~outputs the submitted \goodscript.

-The high-level control-flow of \approach~is summarized in Algorithm~\ref{alg:artisan}.
-First, \approach obfuscates the input table $t$ (line 4) and downloads the artifact (line 5).
-The results of the preparation mechanisms are used to construct a user prompt to be handed to the LLM (line 6).
-If the command invoked by the LLM is a tool call, one of our tools is executed (line 10).
-In case of the special ``submit'' command, the algorithm checks the output of the submitted script (line 13), and if successful, also the method of reproduction (line 16).
-If the submitted script passes both judging steps, \approach outputs it as the final reproduction script (line~19).
-Otherwise, the algorithm resumes the agentic loop.